.

 Timing Is Important

-After deciding which strain and mix of phytochemicals works best for you, it helps to determine the best time to take it.
+If you decide to try cannabis against anxiety, it is important to choose which strain and mix of phytochemicals works best for you.
+From here, you must decide the best time to take it.
 Not much data exists on timing, so you’ll have to find what works best through trial and error.

 For some users, taking CBD-rich cannabis in the morning might help keep their anxiety low throughout the day.
 Others might find it more helpful to take extracts or hit a joint right as their symptoms begin to occur.
 For those who have trouble sleeping, enjoying an indica strain rich in THC and myrcene before bed may help them wind down.